Avital-Pikovsky/CC-final-work/2_316331198/README.md

 - Attach a text file named: sample_input.txt

-- Which will have a sequence of threes of packages that we want to transfer, in the following way:
+- The file will contain sequence of triples, each triple writen in the following way:

 > (amount, slack, value).

+#####With space between each triple.

 - Open the terminal and run the makefile with the command: `make`